-Potential direct impacts to wetlands and OSW, wood stork SFH, vegetated uplands, and the Econlockhatchee River RHPZ are summarized in Table 7-1 for the recommended alternative and proposed ponds.
-Direct impacts for the recommended alternative are summarized by FLUCCS code in Table 7-2 and for proposed ponds in Table 7-3.
+Potential direct impacts to wetlands and OSW, wood stork SFH, vegetated uplands, and the Econlockhatchee River RHPZ are summarized in Table 7-1 for the preferred alternative and proposed ponds.
+Direct impacts for the preferred alternative are summarized by FLUCCS code in Table 7-2 and for proposed ponds in Table 7-3.
 Acreages of impacts were rounded to the nearest whole number, except that impacts less than one acre were expressed to the tenth of an acre.
 The directly impacted wetlands include areas mapped by SJRWMD as Mixed Wetland Hardwoods (FLUCCS 6170), Cypress (FLUCCS 6210), Wetland Forested Mixed (FLUCCS 6300), and Freshwater Marshes (FLUCCS 6410).
-OSW include areas mapped as Reservoirs (FLUCCS 5300) and an estimated 0.5 acre of roadside diches and swales.
+OSW include areas mapped as Reservoirs (FLUCCS 5300) and an estimated 0.5 acre of roadside ditches and swales.
 Jurisdictional determinations of wetland limits will be made during the permitting phase and may potentially reduce the extent of direct wetland impacts.

-Wood stork SFH includes wetlands and shallow surface waters like roadside swales/ditches and stormwater ponds where wood storks can wade and forage.
-The total current acreage of SFH in the form of swales and ditches is estimated to be no more than 0.5 acre.
-That was added to the acreage of wetland and OSW impacts to estimate a maximum total of approximately 70.6 acres of potential impacts to wood stork SFH (Table 7-1).
+Wood stork SFH includes wetlands and shallow surface waters like roadside ditches and swales and stormwater ponds where wood storks can wade and forage.
+The total current acreage of SFH in the form of ditches and swales is estimated to be no more than 0.5 acre.
+This total was added to the acreage of wetland and OSW impacts to estimate a maximum total of approximately 70.6 acres of potential impacts to wood stork SFH (Table 7-1).
 The precise amount of required mitigation for impacts to wood stork SFH will be determined during the design and permitting processes and could potentially be offset by recreating SFH on site.

 Impacts to vegetated uplands are calculated to estimate the acreage of potential impacts to terrestrial habitats, this includes uplands outside the RHPZ.
-Under the recommended alternative, there would be approximately 86 acres of direct impacts to vegetated uplands.
+Under the preferred alternative, there would be approximately 86 acres of direct impacts to vegetated uplands.
 Vegetated uplands include areas mapped by SJRWMD as Improved Pasture (FLUCCS 2110), Unimproved Pasture (FLUCCS 2120), Field Crops (2150), Citrus Groves (FLUCCS 2210), Ornamentals (FLUCCS 2430), Shrub and Brushland (FLUCCS 3200), Mixed Upland Non-forested (FLUCCS 3300), Pine Flatwoods (FLUCCS 4110), Upland Mixed Coniferous/Hardwood (FLUCCS 4340), and Pine Plantation (FLUCCS 4410).

-Alternative native Wetlands OSW Wood Vegetated Stork SFH Uplands RHPZ (acres) Alternative (acres) (acres) (acres) (acres) Wetlands Uplands No Build - - - - - Recommended Alternative 61.1 9.5 70.6 86 17 1 All Ponds Combined 7 7.5 14.5 31 - -
+Alternative Wetlands OS (acres) (acr osw OSW (acres) (acres) Wood Stork SFH (acres) Vegetated Uplands (acres) RHPZ (acres)

+(acres) Wetlands Uplands

+No Build - - - - - 1

+Preferred Alternative 61.1 9.5 70.6 86 17 1

+All Ponds Combined 7 7.5 14.5 31 - -